build2create/tpch-dbgen-to-aws-s3/README.md

+# Incremental changes on top of the forked repo
+Deleting the chunks upon successful upload - This is especially useful to save up some disk space in case of large scale factors.

 # Purpose

 Provide a script that makes it easy to generate a TPC-H data set and upload the output files to an AWS S3 bucket.